I Heard the Bells on Christmas Day: Lyrics

 With peace on earth, good-will to men."

 Musical renditions

 It was not until 1872 that the poem is known to have been set to music.
 The English organist, John Baptiste Calkin, used the poem in a processional accompanied with a melody "Waltham" that he previously used as early as 1848.
 The Calkin version of the carol was long the standard.
 Less commonly, the poem has also been set to Joseph Mainzer's 1845 composition "Mainzer".
+Harriet P. Sawyer (1862–1934) also composed a setting for the poem.
 Other melodies have been composed more recently, most notably in 1956 by Johnny Marks (arranged by Lee Kjelson and Margaret Shelley Vance).